 But how long can a foreign visitor stay here in the Philippines?
 And what will happen if a foreigner overstay in the Philippines?

-Here are the things you should take in mind for all foreign nationals who’d like to stay longer in the Philippines.
+Here are the things you should take in mind for all foreign nationals or Filipino with U.S. Citizen who’d like to stay longer in the Philippines.

 How much is the penalty for overstaying aliens in the Philippines without a Valid Visa?

 If you are a foreign national staying in the Philippines without valid visa, it may be a business or fiancé visa, and have been overstaying given the valid month(s) of stay, here are the list of overstaying charges that could be given.

 |(1) One Month Overstay||₱4,000.00|